 Sometimes you want to yell and scream – this divorce is unfair, why is this happening to me?
 We can’t always yell that out loud, especially if you are at work or with your children, but you can write those things down.
 Write your frustrations as big and as bold as you want!
 You can even draw or doodle if that makes you feel better.

 I have convinced you, right?
 Now the next question – Electronic or Paper?
 That is really up to you.

-Don’t forget to keep your journal/calendar in a safe place.
+Don’t forget to keep your divorce calendar in a safe place.
 You don’t want your kids to read about your feelings related to the other spouse, etc. It should be private.

 Going through a separation is a good time to channel your inner writer/organizer to keep good notes about your case and utilize writing as therapy for you on an emotional level.
 When you are getting ready for trial and have your trusty journal with detailed notes about scheduling, expenses and other details important to the case to easily refer to – you will thank me!

-Speak with an Experienced Divorce Law Firm for Support
+Speak with an Experienced Divorce Lawyer for Support

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.